nickfrosty/website/content/blog/2022/2022-looking-forward.md

 ---
-draft: false
 title: "🚧 Big plans in the works"
 date: 2022-01-01 00:00 EST
-intro: "New years goals.
+description: "New years goals.
 Most everyone has got them.
 And most everyone does NOT have a plan."
 category: personal
 tags: 2022, goals
 ---